 Co Op Plaza Downtown

-There are a collection of independent shops inside the Co-Op Plaza and Two Street Gallery is a good place to start.
-You’ll find fine art photography and hand carved birds, all by local Alaska artists.
+There is a collection of independent shops inside the Co-Op Plaza and Two Street Gallery is a good place to start.
+You’ll find fine art photography and hand-carved birds, all by local Alaska artists.
 Stop in before going to the Community Museum or eating at Soba.

 Where to Eat

 Start your morning at this cute cafe with coffee drinks, baked goods, breakfast food, and other goodies.

 Located downtown next to the Co-op Building, The Crepery is an excellent place to get breakfast or a light lunch or dinner.
 They make both savory and sweet crepes and great coffee drinks.